ruanchaves/assin/README.md

 ASSIN 2
 =================

-This repository hosts the code for the model that has been submitted by the Deep Learning Brasil team to the [II Evaluation of Semantic Textual Similarity and Textual Inference in Portuguese](https://sites.google.com/view/assin2/english) that happened in 2019 during the [Symposium in Information and Human Language Technology](http://comissoes.sbc.org.br/ce-pln/stil2019/).
+Here's the source code for the model that has been submitted by the Deep Learning Brasil team to the [II Evaluation of Semantic Textual Similarity and Textual Inference in Portuguese](https://sites.google.com/view/assin2/english) that happened in 2019 during the [Symposium in Information and Human Language Technology](http://comissoes.sbc.org.br/ce-pln/stil2019/).